SimonPaul-0/SImpleCalculator/README.md

 ## Contributions

 If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
-Feel free to contribute, report issues, or customize the program based on your specific project details.Bug fixes, feature enhancements, and code improvements are welcome.
+Bug fixes, feature enhancements, and code improvements are welcome!
 ## Author

 [Simon Paul]